godotengine/godot-docs/tutorials/math/beziers_and_curves.rst

 They rely on :ref:`interpolation<doc_interpolation>`, which we saw in the previous article, combining multiple steps to create smooth curves.
-To better understand how Bezier curves work, let's start from its simplest form: Quadratic Bezier.
+To better understand how Bezier curves work, let's start from their simplest form: Quadratic Bezier.

 Quadratic Bezier